William Mulholland: Los Angeles Aqueduct

 Mulholland envisioned Los Angeles growing much larger.
-The limiting factor to the growth of Los Angeles was its water supply, because it has a semi-arid climate with unreliable rainfall.
+The limiting factor to its growth was its water supply, because it has a semiarid climate with unreliable rainfall.
 "If you don't get the water, you won't need it," Mulholland famously remarked.

 Mulholland shared the vision of a much larger Los Angeles with Frederick Eaton, the mayor of Los Angeles from 1898 through 1900.
-They both worked together in the private Los Angeles Water Company in the 1880s.
-In 1886, Eaton became City Engineer and Mulholland became superintendent of the Water Company.
-When Eaton was elected mayor of Los Angeles, he was instrumental in converting the Water Company to city control in 1902.
+They had worked together in the private Los Angeles Water Company in the 1880s.
+In 1886, Eaton became city engineer and Mulholland became superintendent of the water company.
+When Eaton was elected mayor of Los Angeles, he was instrumental in converting the water company to city control in 1902.

 When the company became the Los Angeles Water Department, Mulholland continued to be superintendent, due to his vast knowledge of the water system.
-Expansion rapidly followed as Mulholland's public works program began to irrigate large areas of previously arid land.
+Expansion rapidly followed as Mulholland's public-works program began to irrigate large areas of previously arid land.
 Within a decade, the city's population had doubled from just 50,000 in 1890 to more than 100,000 in 1900.
 Ten years later it had tripled to almost 320,000.

 To create this expansion, Eaton and Mulholland realized that the large amount of runoff from the Sierra Nevada in Owens Valley could be delivered to Los Angeles through a gravity-fed aqueduct.

 From 1902 to 1905, Eaton, Mulholland, and others engaged in underhanded methods to ensure that Los Angeles would gain the water rights in the Owens Valley, blocking the Bureau of Reclamation from building water infrastructure for the residents in Owens Valley.
-While Eaton engaged in most of the political maneuvrings and chicanery, Mulholland misled Los Angeles public opinion by dramatically understating the amount of water then available for Los Angeles' growth.
+While Eaton engaged in most of the political maneuverings and chicanery, Mulholland misled Los Angeles public opinion by dramatically understating the amount of water then available for Los Angeles' growth.
 Mulholland also misled residents of the Owens Valley; he indicated that Los Angeles would only use unused flows in the Owens Valley, while planning on using the full water rights to fill the aquifer of the San Fernando Valley.